eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

 ## Net, routes, demand and schedules
 ### Net
-First the net has to be created and the bus stops be build.
+First, the net has to be created and the bus stops must be built.
 There are several ways to accomplish this.
 One can for example write them by hand into the xml file or use netedit for it.

 #### Using netedit